chaaugiang/E-Commerce-Review-Intelligence-Pipeline/README.md

 ## Collaboration

 This project was completed collaboratively.
 The repository focuses on the components and analyses I personally contributed to, while the broader project involved shared work across data ingestion, database cleaning, SQL analysis, visualization, and interpretation.

-The underlying review dataset and database credentials are not included in this repository.
-A few choices I made intentionally

-I would keep “My Contribution” near the top.
-Don't bury it at the bottom.
-A recruiter should be able to understand within 30 seconds that this was collaborative and exactly what you owned.

-I also like the Prepare → Extract → Visualize & Interpret framing.
-It's much easier to understand than “Part 2 → Part 3 → Part 4,” while accurately describing what you did.

-And I would definitely keep the Q8 methodology in there.
-Creating a rule for “potentially biased” reviewers and then testing how removing them changes the distribution shows more analytical thinking than simply making a bar chart.
-Your report's results support the 62.2% → 59.0% change.

-One thing I would not do is make the README much longer than this.
-Once you add four images, this will already feel like a substantial case study.
-Your code is there for someone who wants to go deeper; the README's job is to make them want to.